casefabric/guide/docs/cmmn/overview.md

 Many examples can be thought of.

-In a classical environment without IT automation, all of these dossiers share something in common: they hold documents.
+In a classical environment without IT automation, all of these cases share something in common: they hold documents.

-Each time new information is received, this information will be added to the dossier.
+Each time new information is received, this information will be added to the case file.
 Probably it is tied together with a paperclip.

 The proceeding within the case is not always made explicit.
 You can perhaps reconstruct it by reading all the documents in order.
 Alternatively a small summary card can be available on the top of the file.